List of The Amazing Race (American TV series) episodes

 The Amazing Race is an American adventure reality game show in which teams of two race around the world (except the Family Edition which featured teams of four and was raced entirely in North America).
-The show premiered on CBS on September 5, 2001 and is hosted by Phil Keoghan, and aired semiannually between fall and late winter/early spring from 2001 until 2016, then annually from 2017 to 2022, before headed back to semiannually in the TV schedule since the 2023–24 television season.
+The show premiered on CBS on September 5, 2001 and is hosted by Phil Keoghan, and aired semi-annually between fall and late winter/early spring from 2001 until 2016, then annually from 2017 to 2022, before headed back to semi-annually in the TV schedule since the 2023–24 television season.

-In May 2025, the series was renewed for a thirty-eighth season for the 2025–26 TV season and premiered on September 25, 2025, continuing with 90-minute episodes.
+In January 2026, the series was renewed for a thirty-ninth season for the 2026–27 TV season.

 Since the second season, episode titles are taken from quotes made by the racers in each episode.
 Quotes were sometimes altered slightly for humorous effect.